Dhina0504/dynamic_vehicle_identification/README.md

     python manage.py runserver
 ## 🖼️ Usage
 1. Log in or register to access the system.
-2. Upload an image of a vehicle's number plate.
+2. Upload an image and vedio of a vehicle's number plate.
 3. View the state associated with the number plate.